 What Won't Goodman Do To Correct Problems?
-Goodman will not pay for:
+GoodmanTreithnespathforther cost associated with the

-- Labor, freight, or any other cost associated with the service, repair, or operation of the control. - Electricity or fuel costs, or increases in electricity or fuel costs, for any reason, including additional or unusual use of supplemental electric heat. - · Lodging or transportation charges.
+Goodboartroilling brainforther cost associated with the service, repair, or operation of the control.

+- Electricity or fuel costs, or increases in electricity or fuel costs, for any reason, including additional or unusual use of supplemental electric heat. - · Lodging or transportation charges.